Differential Equations as Fixpoints and Games: and : Equiexpressiveness and Equivalence

 \begin{lemmaE} Let \(\gsig\) be a \gamesignature containing \(\cont,\conf\).
 There is a translation \(G_2: \folmus\to\fogls\), which is sound with respect to all \(\fonstr\) with \(\fonstrint{\cont}\neq\fonstrint{\conf}\). \end{lemmaE}

 \begin{proofE} Propositional game logic \emph{with sabotage} (\pglss) and the propositional \(\mu\)-calculus are known to be equiexpressive by a nontrivial construction \cite{DBLP:conf/lics/WafaP24}.
 Hence, it suffices to show that propositional game logic with sabotage is equiexpressive with propositional game logic over propositional \(\gsigtoprop\)-neighbourhood structures~\(\fonstrtons\) coming from a \fonstructure \(\fonstr\).
-Since the only difference between propositional game logic and propositional game logic with sabotage is the introduction of sabotage, it suffices to show that sabotage games~\(\gasab{\propatgame}\) (for propositional game symbols \(\propatgame\)) and its effect can be modelled in propositional game logic over such structures.
+Since the only difference between propositional game logic and propositional game logic with sabotage is the introduction of sabotage, it suffices to show that sabotage games~\(\gasab{\propatgame}\) (for propositional game symbols \(\propatgame\)) and their effects can be modeled in propositional game logic over such structures.

 A sabotage game~\(\gasab{\propatgame}\) has no immediate effect, but the atomic game \(\propatgame\) is sabotaged for the opponent in the future.
 If the opponent tries to play \(\propatgame\) at some point afterwards, they lose prematurely, while the saboteur always skips \(\propatgame\).
-This stays in effect until the opponent sabotages the game again via \(\gdsab{\propatgame}\).
+This rule remains in effect until the opponent sabotages the game again when playing the game \(\gdsab{\propatgame}\).